kassimabdrhmn/kassimabdrhmn/README.md

 ## Objective

-I am an ethical hacker and recent Software Engineering graduate eager to start my career in cybersecurity.
+I am an ethical hacker and recent software engineering graduate eager to start my career in cybersecurity.
 With a strong focus on red teaming, ethical hacking, and penetration testing, I am passionate about solving complex problems, identifying vulnerabilities, and helping organizations strengthen their defenses against cyber threats.
 After completing extensive training and certifications, I am ready to apply my skills in real-world environments and contribute to the cybersecurity field.

 ## Projects